A/N: Warning for more violence in this chapter.

 Gareth squinted.
 Without better seeing his face, he really couldn’t tell whether the man was joking.

-He helped lead Gareth away.
+He led Gareth away.
 Gareth normally wouldn’t have accepted the help, but everything hurt and he could barely see the path ahead of him, so he leaned into the man for support as they hobbled to the end of the alley and emerged onto a sparsely crowded street.

 The man pushed Gareth gently onto a bench.
 “Sit.
 Let me get a look at you.”

 He knelt in front of Gareth, studied his face.
 It gave Gareth a chance to study him in return, but past the pounding in his head and the blur to his vision, all he really noticed were the man’s wide, dark eyes.
-His overall impression didn’t get much further than young and earnest.
+His overall impression didn’t make it past young and earnest.

 “Atiuh and the Three, you’re lucky I was following you.”